JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

             service.findMessageById(id).toResponseEntity()

         private fun Message?.toResponseEntity(): ResponseEntity<Message> =
-            // if the message is null (not found), set response code to 404 this?.let { ResponseEntity.ok(it) } ?: ResponseEntity.notFound().build()
+            // If the message is null (not found), set response code to 404 this?.let { ResponseEntity.ok(it) } ?: ResponseEntity.notFound().build()
     }
     ```